dojo/docs/dojo/fx/wipeIn-examples.rst

 Wiping in a node with "display: none; position: absolute;"
 ----------------------------------------------------------

-When you are trying to wipe in a node to a fixed height or width you have to use `dojox.fx.wipeTo <dojox.fx.wipeTo>`_.
+When you are trying to wipe in a node to a fixed height or width you have to use `dojox.fx.wipeTo <dojox/fx/wipeTo>`_.

 Note that the padding of the content which gets wiped in is set on s separate inner node.
 This ensures that you don't get weird x-browser behaviour.